-Mood stabilisers are psychiatric drugs that are licensed as part of the long-term treatment for:
+Mood stabilisers are a type of psychiatric drug.
+They are licensed to be used as part of the treatment for:

 Some of the individual drugs we call mood stabilisers are actually very different chemical substances from each other.
-But health care professionals often group them together, because they can all help to stabilise your mood if you experience problems with extreme highs, extreme lows, or mood swings between extreme highs and lows.
+But healthcare professionals often group them together, because they can all help to stabilise your mood if you experience problems with extreme highs or extreme lows.
+They can also help if you have mood swings between extreme highs and lows.

-People sometimes assume that antidepressant drugs are also mood stabilisers, because they can help to lift your mood if you're experiencing depression.
+Some people assume that antidepressant drugs are also mood stabilisers.
+This may be because they can help to lift your mood if you're experiencing depression.

-But in fact antidepressants are not included in the group of drugs we call mood stabilisers – they're a separate category of psychiatric medication.
-(See our pages on antidepressants for more information.)
+But antidepressants are not included in the group of drugs we call mood stabilisers.
+They are a separate type of psychiatric medication.
+See our pages on antidepressants for more information.

 This information was published in June 2020.
 We will revise it in 2023.